typelevel/cats-effect/README.md

 > For when purity just isn't impure enough.

-This project aims to provide a standard [`IO`](https://oss.sonatype.org/service/local/repositories/releases/archive/org/typelevel/cats-effect_2.12/0.10/cats-effect_2.12-0.10-javadoc.jar/!/cats/effect/IO.html) type for the [cats](http://typelevel.org/cats/) ecosystem, as well as a set of typeclasses (and associated laws!) which characterize general effect types.
+This project aims to provide a standard `IO` type ([doc](https://typelevel.org/cats-effect/datatypes/io.html) / [api](https://typelevel.org/cats-effect/api/cats/effect/IO.html)) for the [Cats](http://typelevel.org/cats/) ecosystem, as well as a set of typeclasses (and associated laws!) which characterize general effect types.
 This project was *explicitly* designed with the constraints of the JVM and of JavaScript in mind.
 Critically, this means two things:

 - Manages both synchronous *and* asynchronous (callback-driven) effects
 - Compatible with a single-threaded runtime